ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## From draft-ietf-rats-eat-11

-* Add HW Class claim
+* Add HW model claim

 * Change reference for CBOR OID draft to RFC 9090